taverntesting/taverntesting.github.io/documentation.md

     returned_uuid: null
 ```

+## Running against an unverified server

+If you're testing against a server which has SSL certificates that fail
+validation (for example, testing against a local development server with
+self-signed certificates), the `verify` keyword can be used in the `request`
+stage to disable certificate checking for that request.

 ## Adding a delay between tests

 Sometimes you might need to wait for some kind of uncontrollable external event